jbristowe/awesome-nativescript/README.md

 * [Another Plugin and Compatability List](https://github.com/nathanaela/nativescript-plugins)
 * [nativescript](https://www.npmjs.com/package/nativescript) - the command-line interface for building NativeScript projects
+* [nativescript-admob](https://www.npmjs.com/package/nativescript-admob) - make money with your app by using Google's AdMob ads
 * [nativescript-angular](https://www.npmjs.com/package/nativescript-angular) - implements a renderer that lets you build native mobile apps with Angular2 using the NativeScript widgets
 * [nativescript-animated-menu](https://www.npmjs.com/package/nativescript-animated-menu) - an animated side menu
 * [nativescript-appavailability](https://www.npmjs.com/package/nativescript-appavailability) - check for availability of other apps on the device